kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 ## Spanish Rule (1521-1898)

 Uninvited, and with the help of cannons, guns and bayonets, the Spanish gently persuade the natives to abandon their heathen ways and embrace Jesus Christ.
-They also do some killing, stealing, land-grabbing, raping and torturing on the side.
+They also do some killing, stealing, land-grabbing, raping and torturing on the side when Jesus is not looking.

 - <span class=year>1521 March</span> Out of nowhere, explorer Ferdinand Magellan lands on Limasawa Island in Southern Leyte and invites the natives to a bible study.
 The natives have no idea what on Earth is going on but they join anyway because there are free snacks.